 What companies sell immediate annuities?

-What to look out for when buying an Immediate Annuity?
+What to look out for when buying or comparing quotes for an Immediate Annuity?

 You need to look out for a number of things when buying an immediate annuity.